BYU-ITC-544/milestones/milestone-4/Milestone 4: Systems Set Up.md

     - The VPN server has been set up to meet all of the specified criteria
 - 10 Points - A vulnerability scanning tool has been installed
 - 20 Points - Vulnerability Scanning of all VMs and workstations has been completed and schedules are set to scan the network at regular intervals
-- 20 Points - Document all the config files and explain and security principles and practices used
+- 20 Points - Document all the config files and explain the security principles and practices used

 The lab pass-off will be done with a TA and the documentation should be uploaded to Learning Suite.
 Documentation must be submitted as a PDF.